-There has been a significant slowdown in the Russian IPO market over the past few years due to economic and geopolitical factors.
-As discussed in more detail above, the Russian regulators and MOEX, as a leading Russian exchange, have made significant progress over this slow period to substantially revamp outdated regulations with a view to bringing them in line with the best international practices.
-The state-of-the-art legal and regulatory infrastructure has been put in place to accommodate and promote the IPO transactions in the Russian market.
-The trend of conducting Russian IPOs with a Moscow listing only is expected to continue, especially for small and mid-size companies, and in connection with privatisation transactions, a number of which are anticipated in the short to medium term.
-Large-cap Russian companies will continue looking for opportunities to raise capital in international markets, and we expect to see a number of secondary public offering transactions by Russian listed companies once the market conditions improve.
+There has been an uptick in Russian IPO deal activity over the past 12 months (although the number of transactions remains significantly diminished as a result of geopolitical factors).
+As discussed in more detail above, the Russian regulators and MOEX, as a leading Russian exchange, have made significant progress in substantially revamping outdated regulations to streamline the offering and disclosure process and bring the securities market infrastructure in line with best international practice.
+A state-of-the-art legal and regulatory framework has been put in place to accommodate and promote IPO transactions in the Russian market.
+The trend of conducting Russian IPOs exclusively involving a Moscow listing is expected to continue, especially for small and medium-sized companies, and in connection with privatisation transactions.
+Large-cap Russian companies will continue looking for opportunities to raise capital in international markets.
+As the market conditions improve, we expect to see more public offerings and 'accelerated book-build' transactions by Russian companies in the coming months.